 top of page

 Welcome to Everlea Journal's Heirloom Garden Series, where we celebrate the timeless beauty of flowers and vegetables that have graced gardens for generations.
-Each week, we uncover the stories, history and unique charm of a classic heirloom varieties - from fragrant blooms to heritage vegetables - and share tips for bringing these vintage treasures into your own cottage garden.
-Whether you're a seasoned gardener or just starting your garden journey, this series invites you to explore the magic of plants that have stood the test of time.
+Each week, we uncover the stories, history, and unique charm of classic heirloom varieties—from fragrant blooms to heritage vegetables.
+We also share tips for bringing these vintage treasures into your own cottage garden.
+Wander through the world of heritage gardens and discover how they can enrich our lives with beauty, history, and purpose beginning with How to Plan a Heritage Garden That Lasts for Years.
+Whether you're a seasoned gardener or just starting your journey, this series invites you to explore the magic of plants that have stood the test of time.

 Illustration of two purple red drumhead cabbages.
 Text describes their heirloom status, planting details, and thriving conditions.

-The ‘Red Drumhead’ cabbage was introduced from Germany and the Netherlands in the 1800s.
-This variety was included in U.S. seed catalogs and gardens by the late 19th century.
-By the late 1800s, red cabbage varieties were familiar in Philadelphia and other Northern U.S. regions, and gardeners valued Red Drumhead for its superior adaptation and vibrant appearance compared to older red types like Red Dutch.
+The ‘Red Drumhead’ cabbage was introduced from Germany and the Netherlands in the 1800s and appeared in U.S. seed catalogs by the late nineteenth century.
+By then, red cabbage varieties were already familiar in Philadelphia and other Northern regions, where gardeners came to appreciate Red Drumhead for its strong garden performance and vibrant colour compared with older red types such as Red Dutch.
+Its reliability, generous heads, and excellent storage qualities helped it earn a lasting place in kitchen gardens where dependable harvests mattered.

-A cold-hardy cabbage, ‘Red Drumhead’ is known for its dense, deep-colored heads and excellent keeping quality.
+A cold-hardy cabbage, ‘Red Drumhead’ is known for its dense, deep-coloured heads and excellent keeping quality.
 Its crisp leaves and sturdy structure make it well suited for pickling, fermenting, braising, or slicing fresh for slaws.
-Thriving in cooler weather, it develops its best flavor and color in fall, and stores reliably through the winter months in a root cellar or cold storage.
-The flavor is sweet and tender, less bitter than some green cabbages, making it a favorite for fresh salads, pickling, and cooking alike.
+Thriving in cooler weather, it develops its finest flavour and colour in the fall and stores reliably through the winter months in a root cellar or cold storage.
+Before supermarkets and year-round produce, vegetables like Red Drumhead cabbage helped families carry the harvest of autumn into the deep months of winter.
+Sweet and tender, it is often less bitter than many green cabbages, making it a favourite for fresh salads, pickling, and comforting seasonal dishes.

 Planting & Care

-Seeds are started 6-8 weeks before the last frost, and transplanted once the soil has warmed and the danger of frost has passed for summer harvests, or direct sown in mid-to-late summer for a hearty autumn crop.
+Seeds are started 6-8 weeks before the last frost.
+Transplant them once the soil has warmed and the danger of frost has passed for summer harvests.
+Alternatively, you can direct sow in mid-to-late summer for a hearty autumn crop.
 The cool weather of fall enhances its sweetness, making late-season cabbage a gardener's delight.

 Planting Method: Transplant (or Direct Sow in cool weather)